jermbo/CleanCode/README.md

 </div>
 ```

-### Meaning / Purposeful Markup
+### Meaningful / Purposeful Markup

 Markup should have purpose.
 We should not be afraid of an extra `div` or `span` where necessary.
-There is a trend to nest extra `div`'s for no obvious reason.
-This is especially noticeable with front end frame works.
-While I understand why libraries like Bootstrap need those `div`'s, my concern is with their necessity overall.
-Can we accomplish a similar outcome with less complexity?
+But I would question if the extra markup is absolutely necessary.

-Use the correct tag for the correct elements.
+It’s important to use the correct tag at the correct times.
 Meaning, if you have a block of text, use a paragraph tag.
-If you need to click something, use an anchor or button.
-This not only makes your code easier to reason about, it also reduces need for extra functionality, and lends itself to better accessibility.
+If you need to click something, use an anchor tag.
+Not only does this make your code easier to reason about, it reduces the need for extra JavaScript functionality, and lends itself to better accessibility.

 #### Bad